 Be honest.
 These are some reasons you want to become a modern ninja – and it has much to do with pop culture than history.

-- abilities that seem to surpass human limits; functional strength; movement agility; ability to fight.
+- Skills that seem to surpass human limits. (functional strength; movement agility; ability to fight)

-- to be confident and in control in any situation, to be aware of your surroundings, to know what to do in a threatening situation and to influence the people you talk to.
+- To be aware of your surroundings, and know what to do in a threatening situation

-- to develop yourself with the mysterious techniques and philosophy of the ninja; be immersed in an exotic secret warrior culture.
+- To learn the mysterious techniques and philosophy of the ninja, and be immersed in an exotic secret warrior culture

-Become the best ninja-inspired version of yourself – training the mind, body and knowledge.
+Become the best ninja version of yourself, and train the mind, body and knowledge.

 Modern way of the ninja

-Mission: to be the best ninja version of yourself in mindset, physical ability and knowledge.
+Mission: To be your best ninja-self in mindset, physical ability and knowledge.

-Purpose: to develop your confidence and abilities to deal with any situation – regular life and threats.
+Purpose: To have confidence and abilities to deal with any situation – regular life and threats.

 Examples of situations (from threatening to mundane):

-- Know what to do when being abducted
+- Know what to do if you get abducted

-- “Disappear” when being approached by people you dislike
+- “Disappear” when approached by people you dislike

 - Interpret behavioural cues during a conversation